Nursing Studies BSc (Hons)

 - Develop your skills in a safe and supportive environment with our clinical simulation suites

-- Earn as you learn, with opportunities to work part-time as a healthcare assistant, providing invaluable hands-on experience of nursing in a UK setting
+- Earn as you learn, with opportunities for international students to work part-time as a healthcare assistant, providing invaluable hands-on experience of nursing in a UK setting

-- Developed in collaboration with nurses from practice and international students who have previously studied with us, ensuring the course is professionally relevant and personally supportive
+- Developed in collaboration with nurses from practice within the UK and international students who have previously studied with us, ensuring the course is professionally relevant and personally supportive

 What qualifications will you need?